ehuntzbe/umamusume-ocr/README.md

    A GUI lists the runners in `data/runners.csv`.
 Select two entries and the tool opens your browser to a locally served copy of UmaLator preloaded with those runners.
 Copy the portion of the URL after `index.html` to share or append to the public instance at https://alpha123.github.io/uma-tools/umalator-global/ as long as both versions remain in sync.

-### Clipboard watcher (Windows)
+### Clipboard watcher

-For a faster workflow on Windows, you can monitor the clipboard for new screenshots:
+For a faster workflow, you can monitor the clipboard for new screenshots:

 ```bash
 python uma_clipboard_ocr.py
 ```

-Use `Win+Shift+S` to capture a region of the screen.
-When an image is copied to the clipboard, the script saves it, extracts stats and skills, appends the data to `data/runners.csv`, and moves the image to `data/processed/` automatically.
+When an image is copied to your clipboard, the script saves it, extracts stats and skills, appends the data to `data/runners.csv`, and moves the image to `data/processed/` automatically.
+This script works on Windows, macOS, and Linux.

+### Taking screenshots

+Use your operating system's shortcut to capture a region of the screen and copy it to the clipboard:

+- **Windows**: `Win+Shift+S`
+- **macOS**: `Cmd+Ctrl+Shift+4`
+- **Linux**: use your desktop environment's screenshot tool (e.g., `gnome-screenshot -a`)

 ### GUI alternative